 Arte’s 2017 Litter

 We usually select Shakespeare play characters for our litter names.
 This time, we were inspired by the strength and tenacity of our first female born.
 While being the smallest of her litter (though equal to her youngest brother), she had the greatest strength.
-She reminded me of a good friend who while small, takes on the greatest challenges, named Winne.
+She reminded me of a good friend who while small, takes on the greatest challenges, named Winnie.
 To complete the naming, we looked into the root of the name Winnie.
-At the time of King Arthur, Guinevere was called Winnie, so the Boys took the names: Arthur, Gawain, Lancelot and the little guy, Merlin.
+At the time of King Arthur, Guinevere was called Winnie.
+But Gail couldn't leave it alone.
+The boys needed names of the Archangels (see below).

 BORN : May 6, 2017

-#1 WINNE Female- Tri-color with eye patches (Taken)
+#1 AWEN (WINNIE) Female- Tri-color with eye patches

 Enjoy some photos from a truly